17 Perfect Things to Do in Prague in Winter [2024-2025]

 If you’re familiar with German and Austrian wines, Czech wines use a lot of similar grapes but to me, a Czech wine still is very different than its neighbors.

 There are several wine bars in Prague worth visiting, and luckily, wine by the glass – while not as cheap as beer – is quite affordable in Prague as it’s not considered a luxury to have a good glass of wine.
+Czech wines are rarely exported outside the county, so you might as well try it while you’re in Prague this winter if you’re a fan of wine!

 My favorite neighborhoods to drink in are lovely Vinohrady and trendy Žižkov, which have a nice blend of catering to their local communities while still being centrally located.
+Prices are more affordable here than in the area around Old Town, and it’s a lot less touristic.

-My favorites are Vinotéka U Jiřího z Poděbrad on Přemyslovská 4 and U Posledního Soudu on Jagellonská 8.
+My favorite wine bars in Prague are Vinotéka U Jiřího z Poděbrad on Přemyslovská 4 and U Posledního Soudu on Jagellonská 8.

 Scale the Petřín Lookout Tower